ambrosia-fish/sciflix-angular-client/MOBILE_IMPROVEMENTS.md

 - Added improved padding and margins for mobile
 - Increased touch target size for better usability

-## Before & After Screenshots
+## Before & After

 ### Before
-The initial application had fixed layouts that didn't adapt well to mobile screens:
+The initial application had:
-- Movie posters were in 2:3 aspect ratio which took up too much vertical space
+- Scrolling grid layout on mobile that made browsing inefficient
+- Movie cards that didn't optimize screen space
-- Touch targets were too small for comfortable mobile use
+- Touch targets that were too small for comfortable mobile use
-- Search bar wasn't optimized for mobile inputs
+- Welcome page with styling issues on mobile

 ### After
 The mobile-optimized version features:
-- 16:9 poster aspect ratio on mobile for better screen real estate usage
+- **Swipe-based navigation** that feels natural on touch devices
+- Full-size movie posters that maintain proper aspect ratio
+- Pagination dots for tracking position in movie collection
+- Properly styled welcome page with mobile-optimized layout
 - Larger touch targets for all interactive elements
-- Mobile-friendly navigation with hamburger menu
-- Single-column layout for movie cards on phones
-- Better spacing and typography for small screens

 ## Testing